Gun-Wielding RMT Union Boss Backs "Militants" to Take Out Blairite "C***s" - Guido Fawkes

 Readers will remember RMT union boss Steve Hedley, a Corbynista who ignored the kinder, gentler mantra to call fellow Labour members “careerist little sh*ts” and “right wing traitors”.
 Hedley had to serve a suspension from the Labour Party, though they let him back in earlier this year.
-Seems Steve has not learned his lesson.
+Seems he has not learned his lesson.
 Agreeing with a Facebook friend’s complaint that the Scottish Labour Party is full of “Brownite and Blairite c***s who can’t wait to drive the knife in JC’s back”, Hedley called for “working class militants” to “clean house”.

 The RMT is set to re-affiliate to the Labour Party since they love Jezza so much.
 Steve Hedley is the RMT’s assistant general secretary and a Labour Party member.
 Keeping the compliance unit busy…